Energy Efficient Interior Design

 Don't Forget Window Treatments

 Different curtains, blinds, and window shades will affect a room’s temperature.
 In winter months, consider thermal curtains that will thwart cold drafts, and change it up with sheer, airy drapes when warm weather comes that will let in sunshine and breezes.
-Traditional blinds aren’t great at reducing heat loss, but are efficient at keeping hot light from drenching a room.
-Window shades will block out light and unwanted UV rays in warmer seasons, and can reduce heat loss on cold nights, but not all products are made the same.
+Traditional blinds aren’t great at reducing heat loss but are efficient at keeping hot light from drenching a room.
+Window shades will block out light and unwanted UV rays in warmer seasons and can reduce heat loss on cold nights, but not all products are made the same.
 Check out specifically designed options that reduce energy costs like shades with a reflective white side and a darker, heat-grabbing side that can be flipped depending on the season.

 Utilize Zone Heating

 Many homeowners will add a gas fireplace or a decorative space heater to a room, allowing them to utilize “zone heating,” which essentially works by focusing heat in one room and turning down the thermostat to the rest of the house.
 The purchase and installation costs are anywhere from $100-$2,000, depending on the size and quality of the heat source.
 But remember that lower utility bills are not guaranteed.
-Make sure to look for an energy-saving model, and keep in mind that a secondary source is only going reduce the cost of running your furnace, so the size of the room and how much time is spent there is going to make a difference in any savings.
-Fireplaces and heaters can add beauty, comfort, and warmth to a space, but how and where they are used is essential in saving on the cost of heating.
+Make sure to look for an energy-saving model, and keep in mind that a secondary source is only going to reduce the cost of running your furnace, so the size of the room and how much time is spent there is going to make a difference in any savings.
+Fireplaces and heaters can add beauty, comfort, and warmth to space, but how and where they are used is essential in saving on the cost of heating.

 You don’t have to plan a full-house renovation to benefit from effective design choices.
 Putting aside some money every so often to invest in smart décor can have a huge impact on your heating and cooling bill.
 Your budget is going to dictate what you can do, but anyone can make changes to their space with energy-efficient interior design ideas.